NUWCDIVNPT/stig-manager/docs/features/index.rst

-  STIG Manager tracks Reviews at the Rule level, so that When STIGs are updated, all Rules with unchanged RuleIds are carried forward to the new STIG.
+  STIG Manager tracks Reviews using the Rule Version and Rule Check Content, so that When STIGs are updated, all Reviews for Rules with unchanged content are carried forward to the new STIG.

   Enhance STIG Manager with utilities and clients of your own.
 STIG Manager was built with a well-documented RESTful API to enable convenient integration with other tools.